Build Your Program

 Have a question?

 Need more info about the Writing & Rhetoric Program?
 Not sure which courses are right for you?
 Wondering if a minor in W&R is the right fit with your specialist or major program?
 We can help.
-Contact our program coordinator, Jannie Chien.
+Contact our program coordinator, Rima Oassey.